joshkim3819/SegmentingMars/README.md

 # Requirements for model
 1. Need to download SAM (https://github.com/facebookresearch/segment-anything ) and Grounding DINO (https://github.com/IDEA-Research/GroundingDINO).
-2. Download checkpoints for respective models
+2. Download checkpoints and weights for respective models
 3. Gather images that you'd like to try and feed into model

 After Downloading the necessary models, run 'SegmentingMars.py'